thelia/thelia.github.io/en/documentation/loop/image.md

     - {name: "$ID", description: "the image ID"}
     - {name: "$LOCALE", description: "The locale used for this research"}
     - {name: "$IMAGE_URL", description: "The absolute URL to the generated image."}
+    - {name: "$IMAGE_BASE64", description: "only available if base64 param is set to true"}
     - {name: "$ORIGINAL_IMAGE_URL", description: "The absolute URL to the original image"}
     - {name: "$IMAGE_PATH", description: "The absolute path to the generated image file"}
     - {name: "$ORIGINAL_IMAGE_PATH", description: "The absolute path to the original image file"}